 I met my husband my senior year of college.
 We married a year after I graduated.
 Our first home was in Orlando, but we could not handle the tourists and the traffic after five years of living in the area.
 My husband thought it would be cool to live by the beach (he is from Keystone Heights), so we moved to Ormond Beach.
-He is now an RN for Florida Hospital.
+He is now an RN for Hospice.

 Soon after we moved to Ormond Beach, I started my first teaching position at Holly Hill Middle School.
 Those were rough and tough years, but I would not trade them for anything.
 I loved my students and teaching 7th grade language arts with no textbooks taught me to be creative and innovative.
 At this time, I also earned my master's degree at UCF.
 Go Knights!
 In 2004, I was truly lucky to transfer to Seabreeze High School to teach English.
 I love teaching at my alma mater, and it is always a great day at Seabreeze High School!
 You cannot beat the Sandcrab life!